himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### pass

-Lastly, to retrieve stored passwords, call `pass` with the password entry location.
+Lastly, to retrieve stored passwords, call `pass` with the password entry.
 Optionally, use the `-c` flag to copy the password (first line if a multi-line entry) to the clipboard instead of spewing it into the terminal.